OrynVail/orynx-space/src/lib/blogs/posts/gravity-of-the-ten.md

 ## **The Escape Velocity**

 Science doesn't bloom in poverty.
 It blooms where basic needs free minds for wonder.
 Yet billions lack power, water, _a chance_.
-Survival eclipses curiosity: the next Newton drives a taxi in a village without power, or a potential Ramanujan in rural India dies at 32 from tuberculosis exasperated by malnutrition, his self-taught genius barely glimpsed.
+Survival eclipses curiosity: the next Newton drives a taxi in a village without power, or a potential Ramanujan in rural India dies at 32 from tuberculosis exacerbated by malnutrition, his self-taught genius barely glimpsed.

 This mirrors physics: beyond extreme wealth concentration, knowledge hits an event horizon, formed but pulled back into basic needs.
 Europe's colonial wealth sparked the Scientific Revolution.
 America's postwar boom launched the space program.
 China's surging GDP now builds massive particle accelerators, like the planned 100km CEPC, while much of the world observes from afar.

-Progress chases capital, and innovation hubs relocate with it, dragging the *'garages'* of invention along.
+Progress chases capital, and innovation hubs relocate with it, dragging the _'garages'_ of invention along.
 Yesterday's breakthroughs came from Europe's merchant cities; Today's from U.S. tech valleys fuelled by historical prosperity.
 Tomorrow's?
 Likely China's megacities, as wealth shifts east.
 But for billions in the global South, those garages remain distant dreams, inaccessible without bridging the resource chasm.

 ---

 ## **Inequality as Incentive?**

-Sure, inequality can spark risks, think Schumpeter's *"creative destruction"*, where billionaires fund moonshots.
+Sure, inequality can spark risks, think Schumpeter's _"creative destruction"_, where billionaires fund moonshots.
 Elon Musk's SpaceX, backed by his fortune and public subsidies, pushes humanity toward Mars.
 Private capital birthed iPhones from garages, accelerating tech leaps.

 But those garages thrive in wealth-rich ecosystems, not vacuums.
 SpaceX advances a vision tied to one man and his adopted nation, creating a capitalist monopoly in orbit rather than collective progress.
 And for talent from resource-starved places?
 The path is blocked — visas, education, networks favour the already-privileged.
 Inequality incentivizes, yes, but skews toward private whims over shared needs, leaving public labs in the dust.